project-sunbird/sunbird.org-docs/developer-docs/how-to-guide/link_dial_code_to_a_book.md

 <b>200 OK!</b> Successful operation."Link DIAL code" operation is successfully executed.

 **400 BAD REQUEST**.
 The "Link DIAL code" operation failed!
-The possible reason for failure is that you may have missed providing input for some mandatory parameter.
+The possible reason for failure is that you may have missed providing input for some mandatory parameter or providing wrong inputs for any of the required parameters.

 **500 INTERNAL SERVER ERROR**!
 Looks like something went wrong!
 These errors are tracked automatically, but if the problem persists feel free to contact us.
 In the meantime, try refreshing.